Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Experiment Details

 Modern data centers and network infrastructures often deploy servers with diverse computing capabilities (e.g., varying CPU cores, GPU availability, memory capacities).
 Handling such resource heterogeneity is crucial for efficient VNF placement.
 Virne simulates this by configuring both PN nodes and VN nodes with multiple, distinct types of computing resources.
 For this evaluation, the WX100 topology is used with a VN arrival rate $\eta=0.16$.
 An embedding is successful only if a physical node can satisfy all specified resource demands (i.e., CPU, GPU, and memory) of a virtual node simultaneously, adding a layer of complexity to the node mapping process.

-As illustrated in Table~\ref{tab:results_emerging_networks}, we observe that PPO-DualGAT and PPO-GAT\&S2S demonstrate superior performance in heterogeneous resourcing environments, outperforming PPO-DualGCN. \numcirc{14} \textit{ The attention mechanism and edge awareness in GATs, which can weigh the importance of different features and neighbors, appear particularly adept at navigating multi-dimensional resource constraints.} Simpler RL architectures like PPO-MLP and PPO-GCN, while competent, tend to show a slight dip in performance compared to scenarios with homogeneous resources. \numcirc{15} \textit{ Effectively managing and balancing multiple, diverse resource requirements simultaneously poses a greater challenge for architectures that may not explicitly differentiate or dynamically weigh these varied resource dimensions.}
+As illustrated in Table~\ref{tab:results_emerging_networks}, we observe that PPO-DualGAT and PPO-GAT\&S2S demonstrate superior performance in heterogeneous resourcing environments, outperforming PPO-DualGCN.
+In heterogeneous resource scenarios, GAT-based models (e.g., PPO-DualGAT and PPO-GAT\&S2S) excel because they can dynamically weigh the importance of different resource types, such as CPU versus a scarcer GPU, which is a more nuanced approach than the uniform feature treatment in GCNs.
+This highlights that \numcirc{18} \textit{attention mechanisms over features and neighbors are highly effective for multi-dimensional node-level constraints}.
+Simpler RL architectures like PPO-MLP and PPO-GCN, while competent, tend to show a slight dip in performance compared to scenarios with homogeneous resources.
+This reveals that \numcirc{19} \textit{Effectively managing and balancing multiple, diverse resource requirements simultaneously poses a greater challenge for architectures that may not explicitly differentiate or dynamically weigh these varied resource dimensions.}